bartvanerp/SPSsite/content/info/main.md

 ### SPS Organization: Labs
 To facility the research activities within our group, SPS has been divided into smaller subgroups called *Labs*.
 Each lab focuses on specific research areas that are coherently aligned.
-The labs are constituted by a multidisciplinary team of leading researchers, who are supported by a enthusiastic and determined team of PhD candidates, PDEngs and technicians.
+The labs are constituted by a multidisciplinary team of leading researchers, who are supported by an enthusiastic and determined team of PhD candidates, PDEngs, and technicians.

 <div style="max-width: 800px; margin: auto">
   <figure>